 - Fresh Fruits & Berries **

-- Get ready: Preheat your oven to 350 degrees.
-Remove eggs from fridge and allow to warm to room temp (about 5 minutes).
-Line a baking (cookie) sheet with parchment paper, and set aside.
+- Get ready: Preheat your oven to 325 degrees.
+Remove eggs from fridge, separate the egg whites, and allow to warm to room temp (about 5 minutes).
+Line a baking sheet with a sheet of parchment paper, and set aside.
 Fit your electric mixer with the whisk attachment.

 - Sprinkle vanilla**, vinegar, and cornstarch over meringue, gently fold in till combined.

 - Heap meringue mixture onto the center of your baking sheet.
 Use a rubber spatula to spread the meringue out to approximately an 8-9 inch circle.

 - Put the sheet pan into your hot oven, and turn the temperature down to 250 degrees.